How Are Raw Gemstones and Metals Processed Into Jewelry

 READ

-Tanzanite Gemstone & Jewelry Information
+Modern Gemstone Jewelry

 For deeper deposits or metals like silver, underground mining techniques are employed.
 Once the ore is extracted, it undergoes a series of crushing and grinding processes to break down large rocks into smaller particles.